 - Services aren’t 24/7 the way an automated system could be

 Discover everything there is to know about a virtual receptionist service!

 What is right for you?

-Business size, preferences, call volume, industry.
-All of these factors play an important role in choosing the right service for your unique business needs.
-If customer service is important to you, we always recommend providing callers with access to a real person instead of a robot (in fact, we have a calculator that will highlight the ROI of real receptionists manning your phone).
+Business size, preferences, call volume, industry—all of these factors play an important role in choosing the right service for your unique business needs.
+If customer service is important to you, we always recommend providing callers with access to a real person instead of a robot (for more, check out our guide to the ROI of personal connections).
 It tells your customers that they’re important to you.
 It’s a small thing your business can do to make a great impression that turns callers into loyal customers.